Ike Anigbogu: Erie BayHawks (2020–2021)

 On January 31, 2020, the Erie BayHawks—the G League affiliate of the New Orleans Pelicans—acquired Anigbogu off waivers.
 He played six games and averaged 9.5 points and 4.8 rebounds.

 Anigbogu signed with New Orleans in December 2020, but he was waived after the preseason.
 He rejoined the BayHawks for the 2020–21 G League season, scheduled to be played in a bubble in Orlando, Florida, due to the COVID-19 pandemic.
 On March 1, he was waived after suffering a season-ending injury.

-Birmingham Squadron (2022; 2024–present)
+Birmingham Squadron (2022; 2024–2025)

 On January 20, 2022, Anigbogu was acquired via returning player rights by the Birmingham Squadron.
 However, he was waived on February 28 after suffering a season-ending injury.

 On January 12, 2024, Aninogbu returned to the Squadron.

-Vanoli Cremona (2025–present)
+Vanoli Cremona (2025–2026)

 On July 6, 2025, he signed with Vanoli Cremona of the Italian Lega Basket Serie A (LBA).